University of Illinois Urbana-Champaign: Undergraduate admissions

+The overall first-year admit rate for 2025 is 36.6%, which differs among U. of I. colleges.
+Certain majors can be extremely competitive, such as computer science (where the university's program is consistenly ranked fifth nationwide) with an acceptance rate of 7.4% in 2025.

 In 2009, an investigation by The Chicago Tribune reported that some applicants "received special consideration" for acceptance between 2005 and 2009, despite having sub-par qualifications.
-This incident was known was the University of Illinois clout scandal.
+This incident became known as the University of Illinois clout scandal.

 Academic divisions

 The university offers more than 150 undergraduate and 100 graduate and professional programs in over 15 academic units, among several online specializations such as Digital Marketing and an online MBA program launched in January 2016.
 In 2015, the university announced its expansion to include an engineering-based medical program, which would be the first new college created in Urbana-Champaign in 60 years.
 The university also offers undergraduate students the opportunity for graduation honors.
 University Honors is an academic distinction awarded to the highest achieving students.
 To earn the distinction, students must have a cumulative grade point average of a 3.5/4.0 within the academic year of their graduation and rank within the top 3% of their graduating class.
 Their names are inscribed on a Bronze Tablet that hangs in the Main Library.